IYuriev/SelfAssessment/Skills/Programming.md

   - Long method/function/procedure
   - Long inheritance
   - Large class/file
-  - Too many parameters
+  - Too many parameters 🎓 known
   - Pass-through parameters
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case 🖐️ used
   - Temporary field
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments